Silver Criteria

 This includes teeth, paws, eyes etc. all being inspected.
 Some minor stress signals are expected, but your dog should be comfortable and confident with being handled.

-Go Around an Object Backwards
+Go Around (Silver)

 Using one object, the dog will back up away from the handler, back around the item in a U-shape and continue to back up until back with the handler.
+No set distance required.

 Golf